The number one way I stretch our travel budget is by leveraging the points and miles I earn through credit cards.

 This is where you can get crazy value from your bonus points!

-You can transfer the points 1:1 to many airlines and three hotel partners (Marriott, Hyatt, and IHG).
+Transfer the points 1:1 to many airlines and three hotel partners (Marriott, Hyatt, and IHG).

 If you want to fly to Orlando on Southwest, transferring your points into your Rapid Rewards account is a great way to stretch your points.